 NIHR issues fourth update on implementation of the Restart Framework

-The NIHR published a Framework back in May to support the restarting of research paused due to COVID-19.
+In May, the NIHR published a Framework to support the restarting of research paused due to COVID-19.
 Developed in partnership with multiple stakeholders and the devolved nations, the framework provides a flexible structure for local decision-making.
 Our goal is to restore a fully active portfolio of NIHR research while continuing to support important COVID-19 studies as part of the Government response to the pandemic.

 Second wave guidance

 Earlier this week, the NIHR issued guidance to protect both COVID-19 and non-COVID-19 research during a ‘second wave’ of high COVID-19 activity.
 The guidance makes very clear that research staff funded by NIHR should not be deployed to front line duties except in exceptional circumstances.
 This is in contrast to the ‘first wave’ when numerous staff were deployed to the clinical front line.
 The guidance - which applies to England but was developed in consultation with the devolved nations - has been endorsed by Dr Alison Austin, Deputy Director of Research at NHS England.

 Dr William van't Hoff, CEO of the NIHR Clinical Research Network (CRN) and Senior Responsible Officer for the Restart Programme, said: “As the number of people with COVID-19 starts to rise again, it is imperative that our research staff focus on priority COVID-19 studies including vaccine studies.
 But we also need our teams to continue to support the restart of non-COVID-19 research, both commercial and non-commercial, in tandem with the restoration of NHS routine clinical services.
 The impact of research being paused in the Spring has been severe and we will make every effort to maintain recruitment rates across the portfolio.”